 Exclusionary measures are not considered until all other possible interventions have been exhausted and would be in the best interest of the child.
-If such measures are to be taken, the Center will offer assistance to the family in accessing services and an alternate placement.
-The Center will comply with all federal, state and civil rights laws.
+If such measures are to be taken, the Center will aid the family in accessing services and an alternate placement.
+The Center will comply with all federal, state, and civil rights laws.